mcdalcin/EldenRingDownpatcher/README.md

 ```
 ##### ADJUST MANIFESTIDS FOR THE NEW VERSION

-The manifestIds correspond to the 8 steam depots for DOOM Eternal starting with depot 782332 and ending with depot 782339.
+The manifestIds correspond to the 2 steam depots starting with depot 782332 and ending with depot 782339.
 Note that a manifest id will only change for the depot if it contained changes from the previous patch.

 To get the new manifestIds, go to https://steamdb.info/app/782330/patchnotes/.
 Click on the current patch (in this example, the December 9th patch corresponds to version 4.1).
 Once there, go through each depot change and replace the manifestId accordingly.